Thyroid Medications (cont.)

 - The dose of L-thyroxine often must be increased during the first 20 weeks of pregnancy.
 TSH testing is recommended immediately after pregnancy is confirmed.

-Side effects that your physician should be aware of include:
+Side effects that your physician should be aware of when taking thyroid hormone replacement include:

 Medically Reviewed by a Doctor on 6/11/2014